NicoG96/The-Software-Engineering-Interview/README.md

    1. Who is going to use it? _How_ are they going to use it?
    2. How many users?
    3. What does the system _do_?
 What are its inputs and outputs?
-   4. Consistency vs availability?
-   5. Document any other additional features or nice-to-haves
+   4. Additional non-functional requirements (i.e. consistency vs. availability)
 2. Estimations and constraints
    1. Throughput/traffic estimates
-      1. How many queries per month?
-Per second?
+      1. How many queries per second?
       2. Read-to-write ratio
    2. Storage estimates
       1. Total storage required over 5 years
    3. Memory estimates
+      1. What do we want to store in cache?
          1. Consider 80-20 rule
-      2. What do we want to store in cache?
-      3. Approximate RAM required
+      2. Approximate RAM required
    4. Bandwidth estimates
-      1. QPS \* payload
+      1. QPS * payload
 3. Define the APIs and data schemas
    1. Define the API: the resources, parameters, functions, & responses
    2. Define the database schema: the fields and estimated bytes per record